top of page

 By the end of this session participants will be able to:

-• Identify tactics to support revenue generation within their organization
+• Identify untapped revenue generators within their organization

 Intersections 3: Boards & Governance